bananahannah/exhibit_app/README.md

 # WHAT I USED 👩🏻‍💻

-This project was built using Ruby & erb
+This project was built using Ruby, HTML & CSS

 # CHALLENGES
 This is my first app built with Ruby so wrapping my head around routes vs links was a bit of a challenge, but here's a list of some more challenges I faced!
 Yay!